osiris-cam/piloto/piloto.md

 Version control is important for all code, files, and assets that multiple team members will collaborate on.
 Using version control software helps you keep track of changes and keep every team member working off the latest version.
 It needs to do more than just manage and track files.
 It should help you develop and ship products faster.

 That’s because using the right one:
--Improves visibility.
+- Improves visibility.
--Helps teams collaborate around the world.
+- Helps teams collaborate around the world.
--Accelerates product delivery.
+- Accelerates product delivery.

 ![How does it work](https://miro.medium.com/max/1248/1*l08qyjBnX7K12p4DcINn3w.png)